Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Location: Valdecaballeros, Badajoz (Extremadura)

-EDPR’s largest photovoltaic asset in Spain, developed on the site of a former nuclear power station project in Badajoz.
+A major photovoltaic asset developed on the site of a former nuclear power station project in Badajoz.
 Annual production of approximately 450 GWh.

 7. Augusto Solar — 200 MWp